 But there is a way to add links and avoid the penalty.
 Put your link in the first comment and voila.
 That’s it.

-11 proven tip to maximize your engagement on LinkedIn
+10 proven tips to maximize your engagement on LinkedIn

 All these LinkedIn tips are used by our team members and tested many times.